KevinEppacher/Eppacher_Master_Thesis/Sections/markdown/guiding_thread.md

         - How does the interaction between live exploration and accumulated semantic memory influence overall system performance?
         - Metrics: Varying the weighting factor between exploration and memory during graph node fusion to assess impacts on SR and SPL, identifying optimal trade-offs between reactivity and exploitation.
     - Research Question 3:
+        - How does the granularity of semantic map retrieval affect map quality, and can dynamic weighting between exploration and memory compensate for potential noise?
+        - Metrics: Varying the semantic granularity in the 3D semantic Mapper and adjusting exploration weight accordingly to evaluate effects on SR and SPL.
+    - Research Question 4:
         - How does multi-source fusion of detection confidence, semantic similarity, and memory confidence impact detection robustness and false-positive suppression during exploration?
         - Metrics: Precision, Recall, F1-Score, Confusion Matrix, SR under different fusion weight configurations across COCO, open-vocab, and zero-shot classes.
-    - Research Question 4:
-        - How does the granularity of semantic map retrieval affect map quality, and can dynamic weighting between exploration and memory compensate for potential noise?
-        - Metrics: Varying the semantic granularity in the 3D semantic Mapper and adjusting exploration weight accordingly to evaluate effects on SR and SPL.
     - Research Question 5:
         - What is the computational footprint and real-world robustness of the hybrid framework.
         - Metrics: FPS, GPU/CPU usage, inference latency, detection stability under sensor noise during physical deployment on a mobile robot.

     These research questions guide the design of the experimental evaluation, where each question is systematically addressed through targeted ablation studies, comparative benchmarks, and real-world validation presented in Chapter 4.
 ## 1.2 Thesis Structure

 # 2. State of the Art (8 S.)
 ## 2.1 Geometric Exploration
-## 2.2 Semantic Multi-Object Search Approaches
+## 2.2 Vision-Language-Guided Exploration
 ## 2.3 Map Reconstruction and Persistent Semantic Mapping
 ## 2.4 Object Detection and Promptable Models